-Bidets Provide Easy, Soothing Hygiene for Colorectal Cancer Patients | Toiletseats.com
+Bidets = Benefits for Colorectal Cancer Patients | Toiletseats.com

 Skip to content

-Bidets Provide Easy, Soothing Hygiene for Colorectal Cancer Patients
+Bidets = Benefits for Colorectal Cancer Patients

-No matter what stage of the cancer journey you are in, maintaining personal hygiene is an important part of improving daily quality of life and contributing to your long-term health.
-In general, and during phases of treatment when patients are able to use the toilet, using a smart bidet is an ideal way to cleanse yourself with water instead of paper.
-And if you hear the word bidet and imagine a stand-alone unit that stands next to your existing toilet, think again!
+Female doctor discussing medical image with younger female patient with long brown hair.No matter what stage of the cancer journey you are in, maintaining personal hygiene improves quality of life and contributes to your long-term health.
+In general, and during phases of treatment when patients can use the toilet, a smart bidet is ideal for cleansing with water instead of paper.
+And if you hear the word bidet and imagine a separate unit next to your toilet, think again!
 Many modern bidet seats install directly on your toilet bowl and feature smart technology that’s easy to operate, giving you customizable options for a superior feeling of clean.

 • Hands-free use; remote buttons are easy to press